Best pool cover: solar, winter, and safety covers compared

 Solar bubble covers range from 300 to 500 microns (0.3 to 0.5 mm) thick.
 Thicker film is more durable and provides slightly better insulation.
 Choose at least 400 microns for a reasonable lifespan.
 Transparent film lets in more sunlight; blue-silver reflects more heat back at night.

 A solar bubble cover lasts 3 to 7 years under normal use.
-UV exposure and pool chemicals — especially chlorine — degrade the film over time.
+UV exposure and pool chemicals, especially chlorine, degrade the film over time.
 A winter tarp made from PVC or PE lasts 5 to 15 years depending on quality.
 Always store covers dry and away from direct sunlight when not in use.

 No, a solar cover must be removed before anyone enters the water.
 It floats freely and can be a drowning hazard.
 A safety cover is only safe when it is fully secured with its anchor system and must never be used as a free-floating cover.